-In an extra-large bowl combine the pumpkin, starter, eggs, milk, cream, sugar, and salt.
+- In an extra-large bowl combine the pumpkin, starter, eggs, milk, cream, sugar, and salt.
 Use a dough whisk to combine these ingredients well.

 - Whisk in the flour until completely combined.
 The dough will be fairly sticky.
 Let the dough rest for 5 minutes.

 - Using the dough whisk, do a modified stretch and fold in the bowl by lifting the dough up on one side with the whisk and folding it back over itself.
 Repeat this several times, turning the bowl 90 degrees every time.
 Let the dough rest again for 5 minutes.

 - Repeat the modified stretch and fold several times, resting between each series, until the dough has become smooth and elastic.

 - Cover the dough with a lid or plastic wrap and let it ferment for 8 to 10 hours (overnight) at room temperature (65 to 70℉).

 The Next Morning (Shaping, Proofing, and Baking)

 - Prepare your baking pans.
-Grease two 10-inch cast-iron skillets or one large casserole dish with butter.
+Grease two 10-inch cast-iron skillets or one extra large casserole dish with butter.

 - Generously flour your work surface.